 Like triangles, circles relate to the female or feminine principle.
 In mysticism circles attune to the infinite and cycles of nature and existence.
 A circle is the halo of an angel or the crown of a monarch.
 It can represent the Dharma wheel or Dharmachakra of Buddhism.

 If the flow is blocked a person may feel she's running in circles or her mind goes round like a whirlwind and gets nowhere.
 It can also lead to a feeling of being trapped.
-This is a sign to rise above the circumstances, and see the path from another perspective.
+This is a sign to rise above the circumstances, and see the path from new perspective.

 Squaring the circle is the ancient geometric problem of constructing a square with the same area as a given circle, using a set number of steps with compass and straightedge.